qlico/qlico/docs/usage/xdebug.md

 In my example: Visiting `http://xdebug-example.qlico`

 #### Profit
-PhpStorm will automatically opens up, with Debug information
+PhpStorm will automatically open up, with Debug information
 ![phpstorm-debug-screen](/assets/img/xdebug/phpstorm-debug-screen.png "phpstorm-debug-screen")

-As you can see on the bottom of the screen: There is a debugger attached.
+As you can see at the bottom of the screen: There is a debugger attached.

 #### More information about using Debugging in PhpStorm